 Appalachian Trail Resupply Points

-One of the most confusing topics for new Appalachian Trail thru-hikers to plan as they attempt to coordinate their adventure is how to figure out the right amount of food to last between resupplies.
+One of the most confusing topics for new Appalachian Trail thru-hikers attempting to coordinate their adventure is how to figure out the right amount of food to last between resupplies.
 An unfortunate effect is that many hikers start out carrying way too much food weight.
-This can evolve from a minor to a major problem, and too frequently causes injury early on in a hike because not only are your legs not ready for endurance walking up and down strenuous mountains, but they’re also ill-prepared to manage the weight of an extra 30-40 pounds.
+This can evolve from a minor to a major problem, and too frequently causes injury early on a hike, because not only are their legs not ready for endurance walking up and down strenuous mountains, but they’re also ill-prepared to manage the weight of an extra 30-40 pounds.

 Pre-hike tip #1: Buy AWOL’s guide.
 Plan to start at a 10-mile-per-day pace the first week of your hike until you learn your limits as a hiker.

 Pre-hike tip #2: As you start your northbound journey, if starting at Amicalola, plan for four days of food.
 For each day, plan a breakfast, a second breakfast, lunch, two afternoon snacks, and a substantial dinner including protein.
 Add some comfort chocolate or other goodies if you prefer.
 If your food bag weighs more than ten pounds leaving north from Springer or Amicalola, you’re carrying more food than you will need to get to your first easy resupply point.